Let Tax2Win experts file your belated return & claim your TDS

 21 | Section 195 | TDS on Other Payments Made to NR (Not Company) or Foreign Company | Any Person | NR or Foreign Company | Rate as specified in Act or DTAA | No exemption limit |

-**Note: In the above table, unless other rate like MMR is specified, if PAN is not available then TDS rate will become 20%.
+**Note: In the above table, unless another rate like MMR is specified, if PAN is not available, then the TDS rate will become 20%.

-Also, now you can easily compute actual TDS for many sections using our Online TDS Calculator Tool, that too for FREE.
+Also, now you can easily compute actual TDS for many sections using our Online TDS Calculator Tool, which is FREE.

-As soon as your TDS is deducted, an entire chain of process starts which is described briefly below:
+As soon as your TDS is deducted, an entire chain of processes starts, which is described briefly below:

-Which ultimately reduces his total tax liability to be paid via income tax return (and in some cases result in tax refund/TDS refund as well).
+Which ultimately reduces his total tax liability to be paid via income tax return (and in some cases results in tax refund/TDS refund as well).

-Now you must be having many question regarding the process discussed above.
+Now, you must be having many questions regarding the process discussed above.
 Just relax!
 The next set of questions will solve all your queries.

-After deducting the TDS amount, the deductor is required to deposit this amount with the government within a specified time and this is called making TDS payment.
+After deducting the TDS amount, the deductor is required to deposit this amount with the government within a specified time, and this is called making a TDS payment.

 The amount of TDS is deposited by using TDS Challan No. 281.
 You can visit the link to see where this payment is made.